ichoukou/OuyeXie.github.io/Languages/IELTS/OralExpressions.md

 - and another thing
 - stems form the fact that
 - all things considered
+- every so often

 - hours on end
 - tall order
 - personal hygiene and cleanliness
 - stick to his guns
+- backward places in the nation
+- reflect on their own culture
+- xenophobia
+- is not so welcoming
+- charismatic
+- determination to be successful
+- electrifying
+- families, couples and individuals
+- in demand
+- get accustomed to
+- inappropriate and often offensive
+- most astonishingly of all
+- vigilantly